THE

 accordance with the provisions of this Act.

 31. False, frivolous or vexatious information.
-(1) If in any case in which information has
+(1) If in any case in which

-information is false, frivolous or vexatious, the Court may, for reasons to be
+opinion that such information is false, frivolous or vexatious, the Court may,

-recorded in writing, direct that compensation, not exceeding fifty thousand
+for reasons to be recorded in writing, direct that compensation, not exceeding

-rupees, as it may determine, be paid by such informer to the child or to an
+fifty thousand rupees, as it may determine, be paid by such informer to the

-aggrieved person against whom the information was laid.
+child or to an aggrieved person against whom the information was laid.

 (2) Before